vlaaad/vlaaad.github.io/reveal-pro.md

 # What is Reveal Pro

-Reveal Pro is an improved version of [Reveal](/reveal/) that aims to be batteries included so you can focus on your problems with data you need, available as soon as you need it.
+Reveal Pro is an improved version of [Reveal](/reveal/) that aims to be batteries included so you can focus on your problems with data and knowledge you need, available as soon as you need it.

+It is a fork of Reveal that should be used instead of Reveal, not alongside it.

 Reveal Pro costs $9.99 per month — [start a free trial](https://buy.stripe.com/8wM9Dz5bKand5ck3cc){: .buy-button}!